-- 8.12.1 Once the parties have completed their respective submissions, the Panel shall deliberate as to whether an anti-doping rule violation or other breach of the Anti-Doping Rules has been committed and (if so) what the Consequences or other sanctions for such violation should be.
-Where Rule 10 specifies a range of possible sanctions for the anti-doping rule violation found to have been committed, the Panel shall also fix the sanction within that range for the case at hand, after considering any submissions on the subject that the parties may wish to make. - 8.12.2 The Panel shall not make any verbal announcement of the decision but instead shall issue its decision in writing within 14 days after the conclusion of the hearing (or where that deadline cannot be met, as soon thereafter as possible). - 8.12.3 The decision must not purport to be limited to a particular geographic area or the sport of Athletics and shall address and explain the following: - (a) the jurisdictional basis and applicable rules;
+8.12.1 Once the parties have completed their respective submissions, the Panel shall deliberate as to whether an anti-doping rule violation or other breach of the Anti-Doping Rules has been committed and (if so) what the Consequences or other sanctions for such violation should be.
+Where Rule 10 specifies a range of possible sanctions for the anti-doping rule violation found to have been committed, the Panel shall also fix the sanction within that range for the case at hand, after considering any submissions on the subject that the parties may wish to make.

-- (b) the detailed factual background of the case; - (c) with reasons, the Panel's findings as to whether any anti-doping rule violation(s) has/have been committed; - (d) with reasons, the Panel's findings as to what the applicable Consequences, if any, are (or are not) to be imposed, including (if applicable) a justification for why the maximum potential sanction was not imposed; - (e) with reasons, the date that such Consequences shall come into force and effect pursuant to Rule 10.10; and - (f) the rights of appeal applicable and the relevant deadlines pursuant to Rule 13. - 8.12.4 The Disciplinary Tribunal has the power to make a costs order against any party, where it is proportionate to do so.
+- 8.12.2 The Panel shall not make any verbal announcement of the decision but instead shall issue its reasoned decision in writing within 14 days of the conclusion of the hearing (or within such shorter period as may be determined upon a party's application where the decision might impact the participation of the Athlete or other Person at a World Championships or the Olympic Games).
+Where the 14-day deadline cannot be met, the reasoned decision shall be issued as soon thereafter as possible. - 8.12.3 The decision must not purport to be limited to a particular geographic area or the sport of Athletics and shall address and explain the following: - (a) the jurisdictional basis and applicable rules; - (b) the detailed factual background of the case; - (c) with reasons, the Panel's findings as to whether any anti-doping rule violation(s) has/have been committed; - (d) with reasons, the Panel's findings as to what the applicable Consequences, if any, are (or are not) to be imposed, including (if applicable) a justification for why the maximum potential sanction was not imposed; - (e) with reasons, the date that such Consequences shall come into force and effect pursuant to Rule 10.13; and - (f) the rights of appeal applicable and the relevant deadlines pursuant to Rule 13. - 8.12.4 The Disciplinary Tribunal has the power to make a costs order against any party, where it is proportionate to do so.
 If it does not exercise that power, each party will bear its own costs, legal, expert and otherwise.
 No recovery of costs may be considered a basis for reducing the period of Ineligibility or other sanction that would otherwise be applicable.